DigitalCrypto/scite-mql/README.md

 A SciTE based app to allow more efficient editing of MetaQuotes MQL Language.

-This is a version is a fork of the original SciTE-MQL 1.5.0 found on Steve Hopwood's fantastic Forex website.
+This version is a fork of the original SciTE-MQL 1.5.0 found on Steve Hopwood's fantastic Forex website.
 Special thanks to user w633 for all the ground work and the others who helped contribute to such a great idea.